goetzrrGit/rewind_app/README.md

-# Rewind - A Free AI Video Upscaler
+ï# Rewind - A Free AI Video Upscaler

 **Transform Your Video Memories for Free!**